Apexpowa/ACS/README.md

 ## Disclaimer

-This project is created for **educational and research purposes only**.
-It is not affiliated with, endorsed by, or connected to Supercell.
+This repository contains the source code of Apexpowa Clash Server, a JavaScript-based server emulator for the famous game Clash of Clans.
+ACS is not affiliated with Supercell.